Respecting human rights

 Embed

 To create a global culture around equality, respect and human rights, since 2016 we have continually provided training programs for the entire Group.
-The content of our very first e-learning on respecting human rights was totally aligned to the UN Guiding Principles, and was implemented from 2016 to 2019.
-The e-learning has been provided in 25 languages.

 In 2022, the tobacco business launched a new company-wide human rights e-learning module.
 The platform was made accessible to all tobacco business employees via desktop and mobile and in 37 languages.
 It offers a new way of learning about human rights through dynamic and interactive bite-size content.
 The training program helps enable employees to spot human rights impacts and prevent abuses occurring in our workforce and supply chain, working to instill a better understanding of how these issues play out in practice, using practical everyday examples.